 We also wanted to create local exhibitions on the island.
 This lead to OiNotika, a fair created to increase awareness on Crete: People must know what we are producing, they must learn about our local varieties.
 We need to bring people to us and show them our results.
 Our job is to feed new generations of wine consumers with the right information.
 We have to give them the opportunity to come over here and taste our labels.

-Until 2000 there were no exhibitions for wines, specially for local wines on Crete.
+Until 2000 there were no exhibitions for wines, especially for local wines on Crete.
 This is another goal achieved, this year we will be holding the tenth OiNotika.

 Another achievement that made us very proud of our work was to be included as a Selected Wine region of the Year by Wine Enthusiast Magazine.
 It was indeed thrilling to see Crete sharing the list with Champagne, Provence, Sonoma County and Willamette Valley.